 - Avoid planting beans where cabbage family plants or onions have grown recently.

-Container Growing: Choose bush varieties for containers.
+Container Growing Beans: Choose bush varieties for containers.
 Use a container 8 inches (20 cm) wide and 8 to 10 inches deep.

-- 1 week after the last frost in spring: direct sow bush and pole beans in the garden.
+- 1 week after the last frost in spring: direct sow bush and pole beans in the garden when the soil has warmed to at least 60°

-- Every 2 weeks after: direct-sow succession crops in the garden until mid- to late-summer.
+- Every 2 weeks after direct-sow succession crops of bush beans in the garden until mid- to late-summer; pole beans should keep producing if pods are picked regularly.

 - Snap beans: ‘Blue Lake’ and ‘Kentucky Wonder’ are classic bush or pole varieties.